 Prerequisite or Co-requisite: ECED 263 or ECED 264 Foundations and practice in designing, planning, implementing and evaluating integrated curriculum for preschool and young primary children.
 This course also includes an introduction to the social studies curriculum.
+May be taken on a CR/N basis.
 (3 hrs. lect. per week)